insure logo

 Does flood insurance cover hurricane damage?

-If a hurricane causes flooding, your homeowners insurance won’t cover the ensuing damages.
-Rising water or any water that enters the home from the ground – is considered flood water.
-A separate flood insurance policy only covers flood water.
-The National Flood Insurance Program (NFIP) offers flood insurance.
-Private companies also provide flood coverage.
+Rising water or any water that enters the home from the ground, as with a storm surge, is considered flood water.
+A separate flood insurance policy covers flood water, including floods from hurricanes.
+The National Flood Insurance Program (NFIP) is the most popular source of flood insurance, but you can buy it from private companies as well.

 What protection does the National Flood Insurance Program provide?

-• Flood policies come with a 30-day waiting period from the time of purchase to when it goes into effect.
+• Flood policies have a 30-day waiting period from the time of purchase to when it goes into effect, with exceptions for flood map changes.

 • Building property (structure) coverage tops out at $250,000 for residential buildings ($500,000 for commercial).